Journalism, Communications and Politics (BA)

 School of Journalism, Media and Culture

-Our graduates find their skills to be helpful in a range of communications and public relations roles.
-Our alumni benefit from their ability to write copy quickly, effectively and for a specific audience.
+They benefit from an ability to write copy quickly, effectively and for a specific audience.
 Our graduates often succeed in business due to their ability to structure a coherent written and verbal argument when pitching their business ideas.

 Because our undergraduate degrees do not provide journalism training or a journalistic accreditation, many chose to progress on to our Masters courses, such as broadcast, magazine, news or computational journalism, to gain their practical training.